ultra-supara/chrome_cookie/README.md

 - This repository contains the necessary part only for PoC.

 ## Disclaimer
-- This tool is limited to education and security research only
+- This tool is limited to education and security research only!!

 ## Build
 - It uses github.com/crazy-max/xgo to build cgo binary on cross environment.